-22.2.2 Basic System Information
+23.2.2 Basic System Information

-This section defines the general system configuration parameters supported by confdefs.h.
+This section defines the general system configuration parameters supported by rtems/confdefs.h.

 - CONFIGURE_HAS_OWN_CONFIGURATION_TABLE should only be defined if the application is providing their own complete set of configuration tables. - CONFIGURE_INTERRUPT_STACK_MEMORY is set to the size of the interrupt stack.
 The interrupt stack size is usually set by the BSP but since this memory is allocated from the RTEMS Ram Workspace, it must be accounted for.
 The default for this field is RTEMS_MINIMUM_STACK_SIZE.
 [NOTE: At this time, changing this constant does NOT change the size of the interrupt stack, only the amount of memory reserved for it.] - CONFIGURE_EXECUTIVE_RAM_WORK_AREA is the base address of the RTEMS RAM Workspace.
 By default, this value is NULL indicating that the BSP is to determine the location of the RTEMS RAM Workspace. - CONFIGURE_MICROSECONDS_PER_TICK is the length of time between clock ticks.
 By default, this is set to 10000 microseconds. - CONFIGURE_TICKS_PER_TIMESLICE is the number of ticks per each task's timeslice.
-By default, this is 50. - CONFIGURE_MEMORY_OVERHEAD is set to the number of bytes the applications wishes to add to the requirements calculated by confdefs.h.
-The default value is 0. - CONFIGURE_EXTRA_TASK_STACKS is set to the number of bytes the applications wishes to add to the task stack requirements calculated by confdefs.h.
+By default, this is 50. - CONFIGURE_MESSAGE_BUFFER_MEMORY is set to the number of bytes the application requires to be reserved for pending message queue buffers.
+This value should include memory for all buffers across all APIs.
+The default value is 0. - CONFIGURE_MEMORY_OVERHEAD is set to the number of kilobytes the application wishes to add to the requirements calculated by rtems/confdefs.h.
+The default value is 0. - CONFIGURE_EXTRA_TASK_STACKS is set to the number of bytes the applications wishes to add to the task stack requirements calculated by rtems/confdefs.h.
 This parameter is very important.
-If the application creates tasks with stacks larger then the minimum, then that memory is NOT accounted for by confdefs.h.
+If the application creates tasks with stacks larger then the minimum, then that memory is NOT accounted for by rtems/confdefs.h.
 The default value is 0.

-NOTE: The required size of the Executive RAM Work Area is calculated automatically when using the confdefs.h mechanism.
+NOTE: The required size of the Executive RAM Work Area is calculated automatically when using the rtems/confdefs.h mechanism.

-22.2.3 Device Driver Table
+23.2.3 Device Driver Table

 This section defines the configuration parameters related to the automatic generation of a Device Driver Table.
-As confdefs.h only is aware of a small set of standard device drivers, the generated Device Driver Table is suitable for simple applications with no custom device drivers.
+As rtems/confdefs.h only is aware of a small set of standard device drivers, the generated Device Driver Table is suitable for simple applications with no custom device drivers.